Kalesh-Singh/Arithmetic-Hardware-Simulator-in-MIPS/README.md

-# CSCI 202 - Computer Organization II - MIPS Project 1 #
+# Arithmetic Hardware Simulator in MIPS #

 This MIPS Program simulates a simple calculator and implements user defined versions of the basic arithmetic operations in MIPS.